Fiserv/banking-hub/docs/fintechs/KnowYourAccount.md

 # Know Your Account

-Identity Verification includes a powerful identity verification tool that helps you minimize identity fraud by comparing an applicant's personal identification information against public record databases to flag inconsistencies.
-Identity verification also provides a fast and efficient method for complying with Section 326 of the USA Patriot Act and FACTA Red Flag Rules.
+Know Your Account (KYA) allows applications to run validations on a payment account before processing a transaction, ensuring greater probability of success and allowing for a more seamless transaction flow.

-These Know Your  customer (KYC) APIs make it possible to authenticate new customers before they open an account.
-Also, Onboard Advisor API's can be used to validate existing customers and customers accessing accounts through a digital channel.
+These Know Your Account (KYA) APIs make it possible to authenticate new accounts before transactions are posted to the account.

-**Who is it for:** Developers creating or integrating apps that need a Know Your Customer (KYC), Know your Busniess (KYB) and Know Your Account (KYA) and authentication servie.
+**Who is it for:** Developers creating or integrating apps that need a Know Your Account authentication service.

-**How is it used:** Employ these APIs to create or integrate Know You Customer applications with public record databases to authenticate a customers personal information such as identity, address and phone.
+**How is it used:** Employ these APIs to create or integrate Know You Account applications with public record databases to authenticate an accounts status.

 **Potential uses:** KYC Apps that provide customer authencation services.

-Begin the integration with following services of Identity Verification domain in API Explorer:
+Begin the integration with following Account Verification services domain in API Explorer:
-* Consumer Verification
-* Business Verification
 * Account Verification
+* Account status
+* Account creation date
+* Can the account receive transactions